Mentor-Paris/Dashboard-Ytrack/README.md

 The [leaderboardnational page](https://dashboard-ytrack.onrender.com/leaderboardnational) is the leaderboard of all users of Ytrack.

 The [stats page](https://dashboard-ytrack.onrender.com/graphique) contains many graphics of stats of all users of Ytrack.

+The [progress page](https://dashboard-ytrack.onrender.com/progress) contains the all date of start and end of projects.